nrfconnect/sdk-nrf/applications/zigbee_weather_station/README.rst

     * ``release`` build type

-      * Even flashing (red color, 500ms on/500ms off) - The device is in the Identify mode (after network comissioning).
+      * Even flashing (red color, 500ms on/500ms off) - The device is in the Identify mode (after network commissioning).

     * ``debug`` build type

       * Constant light (blue) - The device is connected to a Zigbee network.
-      * Even flashing (red color, 500ms on/500ms off) - The device is in the Identify mode (after network comissioning).
+      * Even flashing (red color, 500ms on/500ms off) - The device is in the Identify mode (after network commissioning).

     .. note::
        Thingy:53 allows you to control RGB components of its single LED independently.